Frequently Asked Questions

-The Christian Community Foundation will not, however, as a matter course agree to accept new gifts from donors for the purpose of purchasing life insurance on the donor’s life.
+The Christian Community Foundation will not, however, agree to accept new gifts from donors for the purpose of purchasing life insurance on the donor’s life.
 Exceptions to this policy will made only after researching relevant state laws to assure that the Christian Community Foundation has an insurable interest under applicable state law.

 No insurance products, companies or agents may be endorsed for use in funding gifts to the Christian Community Foundation without board approval.

 In no event shall names of the Christian Community Foundation donors be furnished to anyone for the purpose of marketing life insurance for the benefit of donors and/or the Christian Community Foundation.
 This policy is based on the fact that this practice represents a potential conflict of interest, may cause donor relations problems and may subject the Christian Community Foundation to state insurance regulation should the activity be construed as involvement in the marketing of life insurance.

 Gifts involving retirement plans will be actively encouraged by the Christian Community Foundation in light of the efficiency this type of giving vehicle can bring to a donor’s overall charitable giving plans.